-The final copy of the research project report must be submitted to the research adviser fourteen days preceding the date of graduation.
-Completed and signed approval form for the research project must be filed in the Academic Records Office no later than noon on Friday, one week preceding graduation exercises, unless an earlier time is specified by the department.
+The final copy of the dissertation report must be submitted to the research adviser fourteen days preceding the date of graduation.
+Completed and signed approval form for the dissertation must be filed no later than noon on Friday, one week preceding graduation exercises, unless an earlier time is specified by the Academic Records Office.